towolf/towolf.github.com/docs/PsychFiles/PsychSaveAsEps.markdown

 the halftone.
     If you specify cellsPerInch \(resolution\>0\) then the printer will be asked to print its halftone with that many halftone cells per inch.
-E.g. to produce a halftone original for subsequent one\-to\-one reproduction in a journal, you'll want the cells to be coarse enough for them to reproduce without re\-screening, e.g. 100 cells per inch.
+E.g. to produce a halftone original for subsequent one-to-one reproduction in a journal, you'll want the cells to be coarse enough for them to reproduce without re-screening, e.g. 100 cells per inch.
-    Alternatively, if you specify grayLevels \(resolution<0\) then the printer will be asked to print its halftone with cells containing grayLevels\-1 printer pixels, yielding the specified number of gray levels.
+    Alternatively, if you specify grayLevels \(resolution<0\) then the printer will be asked to print its halftone with cells containing grayLevels-1 printer pixels, yielding the specified number of gray levels.
 E.g. you might want to force your 300 dpi LaserWriter to use big cells yielding 256 gray levels.